Talking to a colleague this week I realised a few of the investment principles I hold dear aren’t necessarily straight out of the investor handbook.

 But if you’re seeking growth, does it pay to look at the other end of the size scale?

 That’s somewhere Mark Slater has spent his career, overturning stones to see where growth looks promising among some of the UK’s smallest listed firms.

-And often this means shopping for stocks on AIM.
+And often this means shopping for stocks on London's junior market.

-Now, AIM can conjure up images of fast and loose traders jumping on the latest oil and gas play with tightly crossed fingers.
+Now, London's alternative market for young and smaller companies can conjure up images of fast and loose traders jumping on the latest oil and gas play with tightly crossed fingers.

 But what I’ve taken from Slater is that approaching the minnows sensibly, and with no less attention to detail as you would bring to their larger peers, can be very useful.